 Anderson’s whimsy, like Carroll’s, smiles with a set of sharp teeth.
 His films are playful, but they don't confine themselves to play.
 They depict mature adult relationships (Royal and Etheline, Etheline and Mr. Sherman) as effectively as any films in recent cinema.
 They also stage clashes between the genuinely and the spuriously mature (Miss Cross and Max Fischer), while delicately suggesting that each side can partake of the qualities of the other.

 Again I can’t resist a comparison to Woody Allen.
-There is something aesthetically unsettling about the relationship between Isaac and Tracy in Manhattan, not because of the age difference per se or the accusations surrounding Allen’s personal life, but because Isaac gets all the good lines.
+There is something aesthetically unsettling about the relationship between Isaac and Tracy in Manhattan, not because of the age difference per se or the accusations surrounding Allen’s personal life (though these don't help), but because Isaac gets all the good lines.
 She is not only seventeen to his forty-two, she is an underdeveloped character—more idol than human.
 Contrast this with the inverted scenario in Rushmore, in which the fifteen-year old Max falls for a schoolteacher in her thirties.
 Their dialogue is not a comedian-and-straight-woman’s schtick but a byplay between fully realized, flawed characters.
 Any critic who considers Anderson’s world a dollhouse should revisit the scene in which Miss Cross rejects Max's grabby advances:

 Miss Cross: What do you really think is going to happen between us?
 Do you think we're going to have sex?

 Max: That's a kinda cheap way to put it.